 A small introduction to MongoDBPublished on: Author: Ivan Sotelo Codo Category: Java & Web

-My goal in this post is to give you a small introduction that can help you to decide how and when to use MongoDB in projects and in conjunction with certain tools and facilities.
-MongoDB is simple and easy to install open source NoSQL database with drivers supporting many programming languages.
-It is also easy to scale and to implement high availability models.
+When do you use MongoDB?
+And how?
+In this blog, I will help you answer both questions.
+But first, a short introduction: MongoDB is a simple and easy to install open source NoSQL database, with drivers supporting many programming languages.
+It is easy to scale and to implement high availability models.

-Along the 9 years of existence MongoDB became the most popular NoSQL document oriented database.
-You can change your schema dynamically and for this reason you can adapt your application to the market quickly.
-Usually it runs on commodity servers and you don’t need DBAS, so it is a very affordable database.
+During its 9 years of existence, MongoDB became the most popular NoSQL document oriented database.
+Probably because it allows you to change your schema dynamically, which means you can quickly adapt your application to the market.
+Because MongoDB runs on commodity servers, you don’t need DBAs.
+So it is a very affordable database.

 Terms, structure and commands

-The terms, structure and commands are completely different between MongoDB and SQL relational database implementations.
-In this table you will see some SQL and MongoDB terms.
+The terms, structure, and commands between MongoDB and SQL relational database implementations are completely different.
+In this table, you can see a few SQL and MongoDB terms.

-Let me explain you the difference between some of the paradigms involving atomicity, distributed transactions and rollbacks.
+Let me explain the difference between some of the paradigms involving atomicity, distributed transactions and rollbacks.

-- Atomicity of transactions: only single document can be changed.
-If you are executing an operation with multiples documents, the modification of each document is atomic, but the operation as a whole is not atomic and other operations may interfere.
+- Atomicity of transactions: only a single document can be changed.
+If you are executing an operation with multiples documents, the modification of each document is atomic.
+The operation as a whole isn’t atomic though, so other operations may interfere.
 There is an operator ($isolated) that you can use to change multiple documents, but it doesn’t provide all-or-nothing atomicity.
-In SQL databases you can update multiple records atomically.
+In SQL databases, you can update multiple records atomically.

-- Distributed transactions: if you need to perform multiple transactions (two phase commits) across multiple nodes you have to keep the state of your transaction during the duration of the whole process in case you need do rollback.
-In SQL implementations you can make use of distributed transactions and two phase commits.
-You can find a very good explanation about how to solve this kind of problem following this link.
+- Distributed transactions: if you need to perform multiple transactions (two phase commits) across multiple nodes, you have to keep track of the state of your transaction during the whole process, in case you need to do a rollback.
+In SQL implementations, you can make use of distributed transactions and two phase commits.
+You’ll find a very good explanation about how to solve this kind of problem in this link.

-- Rollback: MongoDB doesn’t support Rollback, something very common in SQL implementations.
+- Rollback: MongoDB doesn’t support Rollback, which is very common in SQL implementations.

-The most important decision that you have to make when decided to use MongoDB is related with your data model.
-When using relational DBs usually you use the normalization levels 1, 2 and 3 to have a strong and secure data model with a lot of restrictions degrading the performance.
+The most important decision you have to make when deciding whether or not to use MongoDB is related to your data model.
+Usually, when using relational DBs, you use the normalization levels 1, 2 and 3 to have a strong and secure data model with a lot of restrictions degrading the performance.

-If you choose a Non-relational database probably you are not looking for restrictions but to increase the performance instead.
+If you choose a Non-relational database, you’re probably not looking for restrictions but to increase the performance.

 Let me show you an example of an implementation of User and Address entities.